jamesccupps/jamesccupps.github.io/PROTOCOL.md

 1. **Multiple operations share one wire opcode.** Several logical operations are encoded with the same opcode value; each operation produces a body shape characteristic of its semantics.
 2. **Transport-layer and application-layer share an opcode.** `0x4640` is the canonical example: it functions as a 10-second transport-layer keepalive in normal operation, while a rare application-layer replication-change operation uses the same wire opcode.

-The eight currently-known polymorphic wire opcodes:
+The ten currently-known polymorphic wire opcodes:

 | Wire opcode | Use A (dominant) | Use B (rare) | Disambiguator |
 |---|---|---|---|